Between crown and Loreley

 Transfer back to the starting point of the journey

-Daily at 9am there is the possibility to transfer back to Marburg (approx. 2,5 hrs).
+Daily at 9 am there is the possibility to use our transfer service back to Marburg (approx. 2 hrs).
 Pick up is at your hotel and the bus takes you back to your first hotel, thus ensuring a perfect return service.
 If you bring your own bicycles, an additional fee will be charged.

 7 days hotline service